 Expect online prices around $40-$50 for 38/48 inches by 15 feet (see Amazon.com for reviews: Window films) rolls, and a lot more in specialty stores, namely when involving professional installation.

 Some manufacturers require their films to be installed by certified installers, while others are promoting DIY installation.
 The installation is moderately difficult, and requires an absolutely clean glass surface.

 Spectrally selective window films can be a very effective and low-priced choice to reduce cooling bills in hot climates.

 But even the best films are rather ineffective or without significant advantages in homes with moderate or good energy-efficient windows.

 The pros and the cons

-But pay attention to their quality (there isn't currently a rating system for films, involving a significant number of manufacturers) and their possible side-effects: films often reflect indoor light inward, and block views at night, and some of them are not perfectly clear.
+But pay attention to their quality (there isn't an official rating system for window films) and their possible side-effects: some of them reflect indoor light at night, and block out views, and some of them are not perfectly clear.